bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 {% endhighlight %}

 # Demo.
-All executables and libraries have been set up.
-The following portion presents a short demo of connecting the nbd client on Android to an nbd server on Linux.
+The following section presents a short demo of connecting the nbd client on Android to an nbd server on Linux.

 ## Preparing the nbd server.